cirosantilli/linux-cheat/net/README.md

 Sample interfaces on a modern laptop:

-- eth0  wired network 0
+- `eth0`:  wired network 0
-- wlan0 wifi card 0
+- `wlan0`: Wifi card 0
-- lo    loopback (local host)
+- `lo`:    loopback (local host)

-Get local ips (behind router)
+Get local IPs (behind router):

     ifconfig | grep -B1 "inet addr" | awk '{ if ( $1 == "inet" ) { print $2 } else if ( $2 == "Link" ) { printf "%s:" ,$1 } }' | awk -F: '{ print $1 ": " $3 }'

-wlan0 and eth0 are two different interfaces!
+`wlan0` and `eth0` are two different interfaces!

 #iwconfig

 Wireless network configuration

-#arp
+#ARP

-Adress resolution protocol.
+Address Resolution Protocol.

 Only used when the sender detects that the searched IP is on the same network as itself.

 In that case, it can simply get the destination MAC address and send the packages over the LAN directly to the destination without passing through the router.

 ARP is a protocol that does just that: it finds the MAC address from an IP on a LAN.

-##arp table
+##ARP table

 Cache that caches previously resolved IP to MAC addresses so that ARP requests don't need to be made every time.